EddieJIV/osticket-prereqs/README.md

 </p>

 # osTicket - Prerequisites and Installation
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+*This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.*

 # Environments and Technologies Used

 - Microsoft Azure (Virtual Machines/Compute)
-- Remote Desktop
+- Remote Desktop Connection
 - Internet Information Services (IIS)
-- Windows 10 OS
+- Windows 10 os

 # Lab Prerequisites